wix-incubator/wml/readme.md

 ## Why?

-Somtimes symbolic linking just isn't enough.
+Sometimes symbolic linking just isn't enough.
 React native's packager [doesn't support them](http://webpack.github.io/docs/troubleshooting.html#npm-linked-modules-doesn-t-find-their-dependencies).
 Webpack [cannot find linked modules dependencies](http://webpack.github.io/docs/troubleshooting.html#npm-linked-modules-doesn-t-find-their-dependencies), and working around this has issues of its own.
-A lot of people resolve to working directly from the node_modules folder in these case, but *a.* if your package is required by two projects on which you are working simultaneously- your stuck, and *b.* it just feels wrong.
+A lot of people resolve to working directly from the node_modules folder in these cases, but *a.* if your package is required by two projects on which you are working simultaneously, your stuck, and *b.* it just feels wrong.

 Wml makes use of Facebook's ultra-fast Watchman to watch for changes in your source folder and copy them (and only them) into your destination folder.